 The shaggy-haired Shakhtar star failed to live up to his sizeable price tag, and ended up making just 12 league appearances before being swiftly shipped back to his former club - with Barça making a £10m loss and being left red in the face by the whole experience.

-After mooted interest in Carlos Vela, Olivier Giroud and Cristhian Stuani to add depth to their attacking ranks, Barça settled on the former Pompey star, who last hit 10 in a single campaign while at Las Palmas in 2016/17.
+After mooted interest in Carlos Vela, Olivier Giroud and Cristhian Stuani to add depth to their attacking ranks, Barça settled on former Pompey star Boateng, who last hit 10 in a single campaign while at Las Palmas in 2016/17.

-The Ghana international, who has scored fewer than 50 league goals in his 15-year career, will serve as backup to Luis Suarez in attack at least until the end of the season... but he's already stated he's gunning for a permanent move (and why wouldn't he!).
+The Ghana international, who has scored fewer than 50 league goals in his 15-year career, was brought in to serve as backup to Luis Suarez for the second half of the 2018/19 campaign.